CKMitchell3/Portfolio_Analysis/README.md

 Create a portfolio consisting of 10 popular growth stocks (Apple, Facebook, Nvidia, PayPal, Shopify, Square, Teladoc, Tesla, Twitter, and Zillow)
 * Compare and analyze the historical performance of the holdings in the portfolio with each other
 * Compare and analyze the portfolio's historical performance with that of the three major indexes
-* Compare the historical performance of the three major indexes with the 10-Year and 30-Year Treasury Yields

 #### Portfolio Holdings